.webp&w=1920&q=85)

 For those looking to create a more sustainable home, natural materials often have a lower environmental impact than their synthetic counterparts.
 Many natural materials are renewable, biodegradable, and require less energy to produce, making them an excellent choice for eco-conscious homeowners.

-3. Maximize Natural Light and Views
+How Do You Maximize Natural Light and Views?

 Natural light is one of the most powerful elements of biophilic design.
 It not only illuminates your space but also regulates your circadian rhythm, improving sleep quality and overall mood.
 Maximizing natural light should be a priority when creating a calming sanctuary.